Media portrayals of transgender people: North America

-In February 2006, Logo aired Beautiful Daughters, a documentary film about the first all-trans cast of The Vagina Monologues, which included Addams, Lynn Conway, Andrea James, and Leslie Townseand directed by Josh Aronson and Ariel Orr Jordan.
+In February 2006, Logo aired Beautiful Daughters, a documentary film about the first all-trans cast of The Vagina Monologues (1996), which included Addams, Lynn Conway, Andrea James, and Leslie Townseand directed by Josh Aronson and Ariel Orr Jordan.
 The film highlights trans women in film, regardless of their anatomy.
 The documentary focuses on a trans cast's challenges to make the production about the cast's identity.

 Also in 2006, Lifetime aired a movie biography on the murder of Gwen Araujo called A Girl Like Me: The Gwen Araujo Story.

-Additionally, in 2017 Jake Graf, a trans filmmaker released a short film called “Dusk” which tells the story of a trans man from his childhood through adulthood.
+Additionally, in 2017 Jake Graf, a trans filmmaker released a short film called Dusk, which tells the story of a transgender man from his childhood through adulthood.
 The film highlights the struggles trans men go through with transitioning and the lack of resources and acceptance in society available to them.
-Chris in the film meets a dream woman named Julie but struggles with self-identity and how life could be different.
+Chris, in the film, meets a dream woman named Julie, but struggles with self-identity and how life could be different.
 One of the struggles depicted is how gender roles are critiqued and expected in a closed society.
 Ultimately, the film ends with Chris being old with Julie and still in their romantic relationship, which helps Chris understand that some questions in life have no answers or right ones which make us who we are.

 In 2013, GLAAD noted a number of films which they felt had positive transgender representation.
-The organization specifically listed The World According to Garp (1982), Second Serve (1986), The Adventures of Priscilla, Queen of the Desert (1994), Ma Vie en Rose (My Life in Pink) (1997), Southern Comfort (2001), Normal (2003), and Transamerica (2005).
+The organization specifically listed The World According to Garp (1982), Second Serve (1986), The Adventures of Priscilla, Queen of the Desert (1994), My Life in Pink (Ma Vie en Rose) (1997), Southern Comfort (2001), Normal (2003), and Transamerica (2005).
 Bustle also argued that TransAmerica had positive depiction of transgender people.